 Knowing how to quickly identify and efficiently fix common problems with hardwood floors is an important skill to have, especially if you are a hardwood floor contractor.

-Cupping is denoted by wood that is raised on the edges of each individual floor board.
+Cupping means that the wood that is raised on the edges of each individual floor board.
 The center of the board dips below the edges.
 This makes the wood appear to be in a “U” shape.
 (See the picture at the top of this post for an example of a cupped floor.)

 To fix the issue of cupping the first and most crucial step is to assess the moisture problems.
 Take the necessary steps to stop or correct the source of the moisture problem.
 Certain issues that can cause cupping include wet mopping the floor, plumbing leaks, a damp subfloor, and the environment fluctuating outside of a range of relative humidity (RH) that is acceptable for the floor.

 Crowning is typically a problem that is a direct result of cupping.
 Crowning is characterized by wood that is raised in the center and dips down on the long edges of the planks.

 This issue can either come from a moisture issue that is affecting the center of the planks, or from sanding a floor that was cupped and still had moisture issues.
-The cupped floor was sanded to be flat, but once the moisture levels return to an acceptable level, the edges of the plank were sanded down below the center.
+In the latter case, a cupped floor was sanded flat, but once the moisture levels return to an acceptable level, the edges of the plank were sanded down below the center.

-To fix a floor with crowning, you must first be sure that the moisture levels are acceptable and there are no issues such as leaks, wet slabs, or improper HVAC usage.
+To fix a floor with crowning, you must find and correct the issue that is causing excessive moisture, which can include leaks, wet slabs, or improper HVAC usage.
 If you need a crash-course on testing moisture the content of a hardwood floor, check out our guide.

 Halo Effect/Picture Framing in Wood